 Matt oversees and manages C.P.
 Casting's day-to-day business operations and is responsible for making sure everything is on schedule and on point.
 Matt is also the Registrar of the Acting Studio at CP Casting and coordinates the acting training program.

-Co-owner of CP Casting, Kyle Crand has been a casting director at CP since 2006.
+Partner at CP Casting, Kyle Crand has been the Casting Director at CP since 2006.
 He has worked on 50+ feature film and television projects in that time.
 Recent projects include Greta Gerwig's "Little Women", Max Winkler's "Jungleland", Jake Scott's "American Woman"", "Castle Rock" for Hulu, and "City on a Hill" and "SMILF" for Showtime, and the movies "The Burning Woman", "November Criminals", "Daddy's Home 2", "Detroit", “Thoroughbred”, “Manchester-by-the-Sea”, "Spotlight", "Black Mass", "The Heat", & "The Town", and TV Pilots "The Devil You Know" for HBO, "American Odyssey" for NBC, & "Hatfields & McCoys" for ABC.
 He was on the Casting team that won Artios Awards from the Casting Society of America for "Gone, Baby, Gone" and "Moonrise Kingdom."
 Additionally, he was a lead associate for HBO's Olive Kitteridge, which won the Emmy Award for Outstanding Casting in 2015.

-As a teacher, Bates has been with CP off and on over the last score of years, advised the Scituate Public School Drama departments for some 10 years, Has been an instructor at Emerson College since 2002 and an adjunct at BU since 2008.
+As a teacher, Bates has been with CP for over 15 years, advised the Scituate Public School Drama departments for some 10 years, Has been an instructor at Emerson College since 2002 and an adjunct at BU since 2008.
 Bates loves the creative art of acting and does not pull his punches as an instructor.
 He coaches privately one on one.
 And most important, please understand that he will let you know how he feels and will nurture your abilities and work to get the best out of his students!